The Media Equation: Robotics

-In a study that examines the pupillary responses to robots and human emotions, researchers found results supporting the Uncanny Vally and the media equation theory.
+In a study that examines the pupillary responses to robots and human emotions, researchers found results supporting the Uncanny Valley and the media equation theory.
 The researchers record the pupil size of 40 participants while they view and rate the pictures of robots and human faces expressing various emotions.
 The appearances of the robots range from cartoon-like, or less human-like, to more human-like.
 Later, the participants are asked to fill out a questionnaire asking them whether they could imagine real-life social interaction with robots to based on their likeliness to humans.
 According to The results, robots that were considered to be closely humanlike performed worse on imagined social interaction elicited lesser pupil dilations and were harder to identify when displaying emotional emotions.
 In addition, across various emotional situations, pupil dilation pattern appears to be very similar between robot and human stimuli.
 Therefore, it supports the uncanny Vally and the media equation theory through a physiological lens.